ossillate-inc/packj/README.md

 # Malware found #

-We found over 40 malicious packages on PyPI using this tool.
+We found over 40 and 20 malicious packages on PyPI and Rubygems, respectively using this tool.
 A number of them been taken down.
 Refer to an example below:

 <details>
     <summary><h4>Show example malware</h4></summary>